Quarterra Multifamily Announce - GuruFocus.com

 PR Newswire

+Mid-Rise Community Embraces the Contemporary San Diego Vibe While Capturing the Tradition of University Heights

-DORAL, Fla., July 11, 2023 /PRNewswire/ -- Quarterra Multifamily, a subsidiary of Lennar Corporation and a vertically integrated multifamily apartment builder, developer, and property manager, in partnership with CPPIB, today announced the topping off of The Dori, Quarterra's latest community in Doral, Fla.
+SAN DIEGO, July 13, 2023 /PRNewswire/ -- Quarterra Multifamily, a subsidiary of Lennar Corporation and a vertically integrated multifamily apartment builder, developer, and property manager, today announced the start of leasing at its newest community, Winslow, in San Diego's University Heights neighborhood.

-The Dori, a 222-home mid-rise community, is inspired by nature and designed to complement both the lifestyle and natural surroundings in South Florida.
-With the Everglades, Florida Keys and Miami Beaches as a backdrop, The Dori emits a balance of clean, natural, earthy and active elements.
-The community earned a National Green Building Standard bronze certification for its environmentally friendly design, which features energy-saving smart home technology.

-"The Dori takes its cues from its surroundings and is strategically designed to capture the inherent aesthetics of South Florida," said Michael Pelzcar, Vice President of Development for Quarterra.
-"Community features incorporate water to invoke the nearby Everglades and Atlantic beaches, and the extensive amenities package encourages a healthy and active outdoor lifestyle.
-To minimize the community's carbon footprint and help to preserve the environment that inspired its design, The Dori will feature green elements and smart home features throughout."
+One of San Diego's historic streetcar suburbs, University Heights is a charming, intimate neighborhood bordered by Uptown and Mission Valley.
+Winslow honors the history and character of its location and blends it with the current energy and culture of San Diego.
+Embracing a bohemian spirit, the 379-home mid-rise community, with 17,818 square feet of retail, infuses creativity and tradition into a contemporary vibe and living experience.

+"San Diego is a modern, forward-thinking city, and Winslow incorporates that outlook into a progressive community design while still complementing the rich history of the University Heights neighborhood," said Dan Ferguson, SVP of Development for Quarterra.
+"The amenities package caters to the needs of today's renters and remote workers and puts residents in position to take advantage of the abundance of local opportunities.
+We're excited to bring an elevated residential opportunity to this highly-desirable location."

 About Quarterra